sc0ttj/component/README.md

 ### A *re-usable* HTML component:

-Unlike the previous two examples, this one below is a function which generates re-usable components - a new component is created from the given definition (state, view, etc) each time it's called.
+Unlike the previous two examples, the one below is a function that generates _re-usable_ components - a new component is created and returned each time it's called.

 ```js
 function Header(state) {